amoffat/hash-n-slash/README.md

 Why this is a bad idea that will never work™
 --------------------------------------------
-This is just for fun.
+This is just for fun!
 A proof of concept.